-(a) Except as otherwise provided herein, any review, audit or investigation by a health maintenance organization of a health care provider's claims that results in the recoupment or set-off of funds previously paid to the health care provider in respect to such claims shall be completed no later than eighteen (18) months after the completed claims were initially paid.
-This section shall not restrict any review, audit, or investigation regarding claims that are submitted fraudulently; are subject to a pattern of inappropriate billing; are related to coordination of benefits; are duplicate claims; or are subject to any federal law or regulation that permits claims review beyond the period provided herein.
+(a) Except as otherwise provided herein, any review, audit, or investigation by a health maintenance organization of a health-care provider's claims that results in the recoupment or set-off of funds previously paid to the health-care provider in respect to such claims shall be completed no later than eighteen (18) months after the completed claims were initially paid.
+This section shall not restrict any review, audit, or investigation regarding claims that are submitted fraudulently; are known, or should have been known, by the health-care provider to be a pattern of inappropriate billing according to the standards for provider billing of their respective medical or dental specialties; are related to coordination of benefits; are duplicate claims; or are subject to any federal law or regulation that permits claims review beyond the period provided herein.

 (d) Except for those contracts where the health insurer or plan has the right to unilaterally amend the terms of the contract, the parties shall be able to negotiate contract terms which allow for different time frames than is prescribed herein.